kairex/kairex-api-docs/README.md

 To use our account API, it is required to provide your API key, a nonce and a signature in your request header.

-X-KAIREX-APIKEY : It is your API key value and you can get an API key and secret key as a pair from kairex.com(URL 넣어줄 것).
+**X-KAIREX-APIKEY** : It is your API key value and you can get an API key and secret key as a pair from kairex.com.

-X-KAIREX-NONCE : It is an integer number which must be with your every request and must be increasing.
+**X-KAIREX-NONCE** : It is an integer number which must be with your every request and must be increasing.
 We generally use unix time as a nonce.

-X-KAIREX-SIGNATURE: You can make a signature with your secret key, API key and a nonce.
+**X-KAIREX-SIGNATURE** : You can make a signature with your secret key, API key and a nonce.
 Signature is a HMAC-SHA256 encoded message containing a nonce and your API key.

 For more details, please refer to the following samples.